Verb definition and examples:

 or

 These verbs describe specific physical movements.
-If you want to describe any motion or physical task, you have to use a physical verb otherwise you can not describe it.
+If you want to describe any motion or physical task, you have to use a physical verb; otherwise, you cannot describe it.

-Examples of Physical verbs:
+Examples of physical verbs:

 - She climbed up on the wall.
-(The action is climbing)
+(The action is climbing.)

 - We hear that voice.
-(The action is hearing)
+(The action is hearing.)

 Mental verbs:

-Some verbs that describe the subject’s current state of being are called Mental verbs.
+Some verbs that describe the subject’s current state of being are called mental verbs.

 Or

-Examples of verbs to describe Mental Verbs:
+Examples of verbs to describe mental verbs:

 - We know the important questions.
 (The Mental verb is knowing questions.)